LFSCamargo/tunnel/my-website/docs/advanced.md

 };
 ```

-So if you see you can pass a object or a function inside the update function to get the previous state value from the store, and spreading the previous state to keep the old state and modifying only the loading property.
+We can pass an object or a function to the `store.update` method to get the previous state value from the store.
+Note that we also spread the previous state to keep the rest of the old state intact and modify only the loading property

 ## Plugging into the component

-Now let's connect our store to our `Users` component that we created on the last tutorial and display the characters on the screen
+Connect the store to the `Users` component that we created on the last tutorial to display the characters on the screen

 ### Javascript